AtharvaAthanikar2003/GRIP_At_The_Sparks_Foundation_Internship_Task_Allocation/README.md

 # GRIP_At_The_Sparks_Foundation_Internship_Task_Allocation
-1)Task-1:- Prediction using Supervised ML.
+1)Task-1:- Prediction using Supervised Machine Learning.

   Task Details:
   Predict the percentage of an student based on the no. of study hours.